Assassination of Haitian president plunges nation deeper into chaos

 Haiti’s security forces need international help to control the country, Ambassador Edmond said.
 Video of the incident appears to show the attackers speaking English and Spanish, and presenting themselves as agents of the U.S. Drug Enforcement Administration, he said.
 Since Haitians speak French and Creole, the suggestion is there is foreign involvement.

-Port-au-Prince was mainly quiet during the day.
+Port-Au-Prince was mainly quiet during the day.

 "There is no one on the street.
-Everyone is waiting to see what comes next,” said Jean Chevalier-Sanon, director of Haiti’s National Paralympic Committee, in a phone interview from the capital in the morning.
+Everyone is waiting to see what comes next,” said Jean Chevalier-Sanon, director of Haiti’s National Para-Olympic Committee, in a phone interview from the capital in the morning.

 Moise, 53, had governed by decree since January 2020, when parliamentary terms expired without elections being held.
 He’d said his five-year term would run until February 2022, while the opposition said his term ended last February.

-Adding to the uncertainty, this week Moise appointed Ariel Henry as prime minister, though he wasn’t sworn in, leaving Claude Joseph acting on an interim basis.
+Adding to the uncertainty, this week Moise appointed Ariel Henry as Prime Minister, though he wasn’t sworn in, leaving Claude Joseph acting on an interim basis.

 Since a popular uprising ended the 15-year rule of Jean-Claude "Baby Doc” Duvalier in 1986, Haiti has had numerous government changes, with about 20 administrations trying to exercise power.
 In 2010, it suffered a devastating earthquake that killed some 220,000 and left more than a million homeless.
 It hasn’t completely rebuilt, with disease and homelessness rampant.